jdweak/cse15l-lab-reports/lab-report-4-week-8.md

 3. Running the Junit using our Makefile command, we get the following output when testing MarkdownParse on snippet 2:

-> Politz's MarkdownParse:
+> Other Student's MarkdownParse:

 ![image](/images/snippet2PolitzGood.PNG)

-* This implementaiton passes on snippet 2.
-When running the JUnit test all snippets are tested at the same time, so notice how 3 tests were run but only 2 failed.
+* This implementaiton fails on snippet 2.
+We can see this in the java.lang.AssertionError, meaning the returned value was different than the expected.
+The program returned b.com when it shouldn't have and didn't return a.com even though it should have.

 > My MarkdownParse: